erikaderstedt/snabbkarta/README.md

 - Select one 5 m level for stödkurvor symbol.

 Also need a better (or more tailored) Bezier fitting algoritm, that doesn't introduce artifacts.
 Is there a way to identify sänkor / näsor - these need to be control points.

+Port or use bezier.c from C code.
+Start with march identification?
+Once that is done then maybe maps are somewhat runnable.
+MVP.

 # General boundary improvements